FanDuel Sports Network Indiana

-FanDuel Sports Network Indiana is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group), and operates as an affiliate of FanDuel Sports Network.
-The channel broadcasts local professional and high school sports coverage throughout the state of Indiana, with a focus on professional sports teams based in Indianapolis, namely the NBA's Indiana Pacers.
+FanDuel Sports Network Indiana is an American regional sports network owned by Main Street Sports Group (formerly Diamond Sports Group), and operated as an affiliate of FanDuel Sports Network.
+The channel broadcast local professional and high school sports coverage throughout the state of Indiana, with a focus on professional sports teams based in Indianapolis, namely the NBA's Indiana Pacers.

-The channel is available on cable providers throughout Central Indiana, and is also available nationwide on DirecTV.
+The channel was available on cable providers throughout Central Indiana, and is also available nationwide on DirecTV.

 History

 Fox Sports Indiana logo, used from 2008 to 2012.